 The viewport meta tag importance

-To understand why the viewport meta tag is a “holy grail” for SEO and Bootstrap, we need to look at how search engines like Google actually “see” your website.
-It’s not just about looking pretty; it’s about passing a technical exam that determines your ranking.
+But before we get to why the viewport meta tag is regarded as nothing short of a “holy grail” in the world of both SEO and Bootstrap, let’s look at how search engines like Google “see” your website.
+Googling isn‘t enough, considering your site has to pass a technical exam.

 1. The Direct Connection to SEO